-Finally, petitioner argues that the circuit court erred in terminating her parental rights to T.H., without properly considering T.H.'s wishes.
+Finally, petitioner argues that the circuit court erred in terminating his parental rights to T.H., without properly considering T.H.'s wishes.
 This Court finds no merit to petitioner's argument.
 West Virginia Code § 49-6-5(a)(6)(C) provides in relevant part that "the court shall give consideration to the wishes of a child fourteen years of age or older or otherwise of an age of discretion as determined by the court regarding the permanent termination of parental rights."
-The circuit court was not required to consider the T.H.'s wishes because he was only twelve years old at the time of the proceedings.
+Based upon our review of the record, we find no error in the circuit court's compliance with this provision.
+The circuit court was not required to consider T.H.'s wishes because he was only twelve years old at the time of the proceedings.
 Further, the record is devoid of any evidence to show that T.H. was of an appropriate age of discretion.
-Regardless, the DHHR worker specifically testified as to T.H.'s desire to continue his relationship with petitioner.
 Therefore, based on the circumstances of this case, we find no error to warrant reversal.